lab42-global/sic42-doc/actions.markdown

 "upgrade":  [1, 1]
 ```

-will let the agent consume the powerup in the item located at \[x+1, y+1\] (if there is one).
+will let the agent consume the upgrade in the item located at \[x+1, y+1\] (if there is one).
 Note that upgrades are permanent and will be passed to offsprings via reproduction.

 ## 6. Combining actions

 If allowed in a game, all of the above actions can be combined for a single step.
-Say the number of available activity points is 2, then the simulation will execute the first 2 requested actions in the list returned by the agent.
+Say the number of available activity points is 2, and the number of points needed per activity is 1, then the simulation will execute the first 2 requested actions in the list returned by the agent.
 E.g., if the number of activity points is 2 and the list returned by the agent is the following:

 ```json
 [[”pickup”, [0, -1]], [”step”, [2, 0]], [”putdown”, [0, -1]]]